ExchangeBC/BCDevExchange-app/README.md

-# BCDevExchange Organization Web Site #
+# BC DevExchange Organization Web Site #
 [![BCDevExchangeProject](https://img.shields.io/badge/BC%20DevExchange%20Project-Discovery-yellow.svg)](http://lab.bcdevexchange.org)

-The organization page for the BCDevExchange experiment.
+The organization page for the BC DevExchange experiment.
 This is a browser only custom web app that uses:

 -  AngularJS
 -  Bootstrap